hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 ## Cached access to files.

-Sometimes there is a need to cache files accessed from a particular storage.
+Sometimes there is a need to cache files accessed from a particular storage plane.
 (One example is HPC-cache for azure to cache Roxie access to keys.)
 Naively you might expect to define a new storage plane to provide the access via the cache through a different pvc.
 Unfortunately that doesn't really work - the cache isn't a separate storage plane.
 A file is either present on both or neither, the cache is instead a different way of accessing the same storage plane.

-To support requirement a storage plane can define one or more aliases.
+To support this, a storage plane can define one or more aliases.
 E.g.

 ```
 - name: data